1jour1vin

 incisive

 "La Gaffelière 2020 is superb.
-Rich, dense and explosive.
-Notes of black cherry, gravel, licorice, grilled herbs and menthol emerge from the glass.
-Deep, supple and explosive, the 2020 is magnificent.
-At this stage, it's still juvenile, but that won't be a problem in a few years' time.
-This lively, majestic Saint-Émilion is simply exhilarating".
-(Vinous 2022) - Delivery in wooden cases possible for orders of 12 bottles of this wine (depending on country and shipping method selected).
+Rich, dense, and explosive.
+Notes of black cherry, gravel, licorice, toasted herbs, and menthol escape from the glass.
+Deep, supple, and explosive, the 2020 is magnificent.
+At this stage, it is still youthful, but that won't be a problem in a few years.
+This lively and majestic Saint-Émilion is simply exhilarating."
+(Vinous 2022) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).

 Estate